Skyscanner/skyscanner-python-sdk/README.rst

 -----------

 1. If you don't already have one, create a `Skyscanner account`_.
-2. Sign into your account and under Add Apps click Travel APIs to create your Travel API key
+2. Sign into your account and under Add Apps click Travel APIs to create an API key
 3. Set your API Key in your code::

     from skyscanner.skyscanner import Flights